My Principles So Far

 Abstract

-There is philosophical truth, but the most meaningful truths veer into the religious, and most people circle around that degree of uncertainty.
+There is philosophical truth, and the most meaningful truths veer into the religious, but most people don’t like to talk about it because it makes people uncomfortable.

-Bitterness and conceit are the two most destructive forces on the planet.
+Bitterness and conceit are the two most destructive forces to the human soul.

 Understanding

-While knowledge is power, wisdom comes from worthy purposes.
+While knowledge is power, wisdom transcends knowledge through good purposes.

-All perception begins with feelings, but good principles must guide them.
+All perception begins with feelings, but good principles must guide them for the feelings to matter.

 All perception is a biased, interwoven superset of stories.
-Hard facts are stories with plenty of references.
-Data is lobotomized stories heaped into ordered piles.
+Facts are the stories with plenty of references.
+Data is stories that are lobotomized and heaped into ordered piles.

 “Now” is all that exists.
 Tomorrow is a concept, and the past is a memory.

-All created things are messy at first, but they’re always better than nothing.
-Instead of reinventing them, expand on them.
+Every created thing is messy at first, but typically better than nothing.
+Instead of completely reinventing it, expand on the first successes.

 What you don’t know right now is more important than what you do.